ehsong/ehsong.github.io/_pages/about.md

 ---
 <img src="https://github.com/ehsong/ehsong.github.io/blob/master/images/east_asia_resized.jpg?raw=true" width="700" height="466">

 Welcome!
-I am an Associate Professor in the [Department of Government](https://www.uib.no/en/gov) at [University of Bergen](https://www.uib.no/en) and an associate at the [Institute for Asian Studies](https://www.giga-hamburg.de/en/institutes/giga-institute-for-asian-studies/) at [German Institute for Global and Area Studies (GIGA)](https://www.giga-hamburg.de/en/).
+I am an Associate Professor in the [Department of Government](https://www.uib.no/en/gov) at [University of Bergen (UiB)](https://www.uib.no/en) and an associate at the [Institute for Asian Studies](https://www.giga-hamburg.de/en/institutes/giga-institute-for-asian-studies/) at [German Institute for Global and Area Studies (GIGA)](https://www.giga-hamburg.de/en/).
 I conduct research on topics of civil society and NGO policy, authoritarianism, and international affairs in East Asia with a regional focus primarily on China and secondarily on the two Koreas.

 My works have been published or forthcoming in *Journal of Chinese Political Science*, *Chinese Political Science Review*, *Asian Journal of Comparative Politics*, *International Area Studies Review*, *Asian Survey*, *Korea Observer*, and *The Diplomat*.